Justadumbcookie/Justadumbcookie/README.md

 ## Hi there 👋

-I can act as the name shows
+I can act as the name shows.
-Sometimes active not good at being social
+Sometimes active not good at being social.

 int if